Hatha yoga: Tantric Buddhism

 The earliest mentions of haṭha yoga as a specific set of techniques are from some seventeen Vajrayana Buddhist texts, mainly tantric works from the 8th century onwards.
 In Puṇḍarīka's c.
 1030 Vimalaprabhā commentary on the Kālacakratantra, haṭha yoga is for the first time defined within the context of tantric sexual ritual:

 While the actual means of practice are not specified, the forcing of the breath into the central channel and the restraining of ejaculation are central features of later haṭha yoga practice texts.

 The c.
 11th century Amṛtasiddhi is the earliest substantial text describing Haṭha yoga, though it does not use the term; it is a tantric Buddhist work, and makes use of metaphors from alchemy.
 A manuscript states its date as 1160.
 The text teaches mahābandha, mahāmudrā, and mahāvedha which involve bodily postures and breath control, as a means to preserve amrta or bindu (vital energy) in the head (the "moon") from dripping down the central channel and being burned by the fire (the "sun") at the perineum.
 The text also attacks Vajrayana deity yoga as ineffective.
 According to Mallinson, later manuscripts and editions of this text have obscured or omitted the Buddhist elements (such as the deity Chinnamasta which appears in the earliest manuscripts and was originally a Buddhist deity, only appearing in Hindu works after the 16th century).
 However, the earliest manuscript makes it clear that this text originated in a Vajrayana Buddhist milieu.
 The inscription at the end of one Amṛtasiddhi manuscript ascribes the text to Mādhavacandra or Avadhūtacandra and is "said to represent the teachings of Virūpākṣa".
-According to Mallison, this figure is most likely the Buddhist mahasiddha Virupa.
+According to Mallinson, this figure is most likely the Buddhist mahasiddha Virupa.

+Another 11th century text, Dispelling the Hindrances of Immortality, is a Tibetan ancillary to the Amṛtasiddhi.
+Attributed to an Indian, Yogeśvara Amoghavajra, who was living in Tibet, the text describes 108 āsana-like physical movements intended to overcome obstacles to tantric practice.